dfithian/haskell-style-guide/README.md

 ## Build System

-- Stack with Hpack is our build system of choice.
-On a per-project basis, this allows us to write concise `package.yaml` files that are generated into version-compatible `.cabal` files.
+- Stack with Hpack is build system of choice.
+On a per-project basis, this permits concise `package.yaml` files that are generated into version-compatible `.cabal` files.

 ### Language Features